ICRAR/BMI_y8_calc/README.md

 ### Using the Web Interface

-1. Select a prediction mode ("Good" or "Better")
+1. Select a prediction mode ("Simple" or "Comprehensive")
 2. Choose between single sample prediction or batch processing

 #### Single Sample Prediction